nathankjos/Meme-Collective/README.md

-# Project-Navigator
+# Meme-Collective
-A central hub to share your completed, and current projects
+A central hub to share your Dank Memes, Yo!